 Economics covers three main areas and takes time to get through:

-- Microeconomic and Macroeconomic Analysis (Readings 8-11 in 2022, Readings 12-15 in 2021): Important particularly if you are new to the world of Economics, these readings introduce the basic concept of supply and demand.
+- Microeconomic and Macroeconomic Analysis (Readings 8-11): Important particularly if you are new to the world of Economics, these readings introduce the basic concept of supply and demand.
 Once you have grasped this, you can expand your knowledge to cover the output and costs incurred by firms – fixed, variable and marginal costs.
 Covering basic macroeconomic concepts this study session begins with the analysis of aggregate demand, supply and output combined with examination of economic growth.
 Moving onto business cycles in different economies, this session concludes with a look at the fiscal and monetary policy as a backdrop for mitigating economic activity.

 Lastly: Ethical and Professional Standards (15-20% exam weight)

 This is a crucial topic which isn’t easy, so don’t leave it to the last week.
 That’s too late.